Mateo Zuleta

-Mateo Zuleta García (born 7 June 2002) is a Colombian footballer who plays as winger for América de Cali on loan from Leones.
+Mateo Zuleta García (born 7 June 2002) is a Colombian footballer who plays as winger for Once Caldas, on loan from Leones.

 Career

 Born in Itagüí, Zuleta played for several clubs as a youth before being promoted to the first team of Leones for the 2023 season.
 He made his senior debut on 13 February 2023, starting and scoring his team's third in a 3–0 Categoría Primera B away win over Deportes Quindío.

 Zuleta finished his first senior year with 13 goals in 34 appearances, eight only in the Torneo II.
 On 11 January 2024, he was presented at Campeonato Brasileiro Série A side Atlético Goianiense on a one-year loan deal.